ErsonRamirez21/something-new-3D-FPS/README.md

 Start -- Will send you to the level select screen
 Quit  -- Will quit the game

+I added a highscore screen where you can view previous highscores as well.

 At the level select, you can select from 2 premade levels, each with different amounts of enemies and civilians.